jwplayer/jwplayer-sdk-documentation/ios-3.x.x/docs/monetization/ad-google_ima.md

 ### Requirements

-* To play ads using Google Interactive Media Ads (Google IMA), you must download and integrate [Google IMA SDK version 3.8.1](https://developers.google.com/interactive-media-ads/docs/sdks/ios/v3/history) into your project.
+* To play ads using Google Interactive Media Ads (Google IMA), you must download and integrate [Google IMA SDK version 3.3.1](https://developers.google.com/interactive-media-ads/docs/sdks/ios/v3/history) into your project.

+!!!
+We are currently upgrading our integration for the most current IMA SDK (3.9.x as of this writing), so check back with your JW Player point of contact for updates!
+!!!

 <br/>